-Bentley Dorics is a sophomore at Leonardtown High School and has been in voice lessons for many years.
+Bentley Dorics is a junior at Leonardtown High School and has been in voice lessons for many years.
 She has participated in All-County, Tri-County and All-State honors choirs and hopes to continue learning and singing throughout high school.
 She has also participated in national competitions, receiving honorable mentions and outstanding ratings.
 She is in her high school’s chamber choir, Potomac voices, and would love to thank her teacher, Ms. Oosterink, for their success and beautiful sound.
 She was an intern to Musica for the 2017 fall-winter season and is excited to produce music with the wonderful members of Musica!

 Jennifer Drake (alto)

 Jennifer is the general music, band, and choral teacher at Oakville Elementary School.
 She has participated in various choirs and vocal ensembles, both collegiate and professional.
 Jennifer was employed as a keyboardist and vocalist in a praise band in Salisbury, NC while attending Catawba College.
 During her time at Catawba, she had the opportunity to tour Europe with the Catawba Singers, perform at the Roosevelt Theater in Chicago in Paradise Lost under the direction of Eric Whitacre, and perform at Carnegie Hall under the direction of Paul E. Oakley.
 In the spring of 2011 she received a B.A. in Vocal Performance and Sacred Music.
 Jennifer has been teaching private voice and piano lessons for 9 years.
 She joined Musica in the Fall of 2015 and has enjoyed singing with Musica immensely.
 She is the director of SMACappella and the interim director of St. Maries Singers.
 Jennifer looks forward to continuing to have fun and make beautiful music with this wonderful group